CrashGit/timer/README.md

 &nbsp;

 There also exists a `Timer.Pause_Timer()` `Timer.Reset_Timer()` and `Timer_Stop_Timer()` that you can bind to hotkeys.
 These methods affect existing or last used timers.

+&nbsp;

+There's also a method for pulling up a gui to enter a time in manually for those one-off situations.